Melvin-Yellow-Projects/Project-Fort/README.md

 		- [x] organize README.md
 		- [x] emails

-- **Week 3 (October 12, 2020): xxx**
+- **Week 3 (October 12, 2020): Slow Start**
 	- Game Design
 		- [x] rotation as movement cost
-		- [ ] hex curser inputs
-		- [ ] turns and rounds
-		- [ ] economy
-		- [ ] cell queue combat flow
 	- Gameplay
 		- hex curser
 			- [x] arrow points from a start to an end point
-			- [ ] can gray out if not selected
+			- [x] can gray out if not selected
+			- [x] animation
+		- new pathfinding
+			- [x] get relative bridge direction from a point within a cell
+			- [x] rotation now is added to the movement cost
+		- [x] can change direction
+	- Quality of Life
+		- [x] refactor pathfinding logic from hex grid into new class

+- **Week 4 (October 19, 2020): xxx**
+	- Game Play
+		- hex curser
 			- [ ] can gray out a section of the path
 			- [ ] supports overlapping, curser can go backwards ontop of itself
 			- [ ] Bézier implementation
 			- [ ] multiple cursers can exist simultaneously and yet still comprehensively
-			- [x] animation
-		- new pathfinding
+		- move submission
-			- [x] get relative bridge direction from a point within a cell
+			- [x] moves are stored by units until a button is pressed
-			- [ ] rotation now is added to the movement cost
+			- [ ] pieces on the same cell will abruptly stop eachother's paths
-			- [ ] pathfinding display debugger is readded
 		- travel queue
 			- [ ] cells and rotations can be added to a travel queue 1 at a time
 			- [ ] left click for selection, right click for execution
 			- [ ] hold shift to activate travel queue, otherwise A* is used
 			- [ ] unit must remember path until it is allowed to forget
 			- [ ] mouse over cell edge can change a unit's direction in A* mode
-		- [ ] play mode and editor mode revamp
-		- [ ] move submission
-			- [ ] moves are stored by units until a button is pressed
-			- [ ] pieces on the same cell will abruptly stop eachother's paths
-		- [ ] basic piece combat
-			- [ ] combat animation
-			- [ ] dust effect
 	- Quality of Life
-		- [x] refactor pathfinding logic from hex grid into new class
 		- [ ] comment existing code
 		- [ ] refactor existing code
 		- [ ] comprehend shader code